 Answer: Negotiating A Scholarship Package?

-But you need to understand the "terms" going into it.
+But you need to understand the terms going into it.
 As for four years vs. five years, some schools can afford the extra year, some can't.
 Some will give her money towards the fifth year, but expect her to work in the Athletic Dept. or as a coaching assistant.
-It really does vary, and it is BY NO MEANS a given--many schools simply don't have a scholarship budget for a fifth year.
-As for injuries, this is a question you should ask each coach offering her any scholarship money--e.g., What if something happens and she can't play?
+It really does vary, and it is by no means a given.
+Many schools simply don't have a scholarship budget for a fifth year.
+As for injuries, this is a question you should ask each coach offering her any scholarship money---e.g., What if something happens and she can't play?
 Most schools will honor the scholarship and have her red-shirt that injury year if possible.
 But ask because, again, this may differ from school to school and they are not under any obligation one way or another.

-And one suggestion.....
+One final suggestion.....
 Don't approach this as a "negotiation."
-Most schools offer a player a given amount based on a) how much THEY have available and b) HER perceived impact on the team.
-Since this can differ completely from one type of school to the next, getting into comparisons or trying to "haggle" is extremely risky.
-Many coaches will at that point, simply say, Best of luck to you at the other school.
+Most schools offer a player a given amount based on a) how much they have available and b) her perceived impact on the team.
+Since this can differ a lot from one type of program to the next, getting into comparisons or trying to "haggle" is extremely risky.
+At that point, many coaches will simply say, "Best of luck to you at the other school."
 Good luck with your athlete!